servactory/servactory.com/docs/datory/guide/info.md

 ---
-title: Info — Datory
+title: Information about Datory object
-description: Description and examples of use
+description: Description and examples of using the method to obtain information about a Datory object
 prev: false
 next: false
 ---